 - Tiny Toon Adventures: Plucky Duck discovers that Montana Max follows this trope in "Return of the Toxic Revenger":

-- In Batman: The Brave and the Bold, Grodd had a giant gorilla he called "Tiny".
+- In Batman: The Brave and the Bold, Grodd has a giant gorilla he calls "Tiny".

-- In the Batman Beyond episode "Babel", the rampaging elephant is named Tiffany.
+- In the episode "Babel", the rampaging elephant is named Tiffany.